KarMiles/hotel-maintenance/README.md

 4. [Lucid](https://lucid.app/) - for drawing flowchart representing flow of processes supported by the application.
 5. [Google Sheets](https://www.google.co.uk/sheets/about/) - to store data on tickets and logins outside of the program.
 6. [Google Cloud Platform](https://cloud.google.com/cloud-console/) - was used to manage access and permissions to the google services, google auth, worksheets.
+7. [Table to Markdown](https://tabletomarkdown.com/convert-spreadsheet-to-markdown/) - used to convert tables build in MS Word to Markdown format.

 ### Libraries
 3rd party libraries were used in this project: